The Thomas Pages homepage

 Note 5 in Net Bible.

-Given that this third alternative is the more likely meaning of the term 'yadon', how does this affect our understanding?
+Given then that this third alternative is the more likely meaning of the term 'yadon', how does this affect our understanding?

 "So the Lord said, 'My Spirit will not shield mankind indefinitely since they are flesh [mortal?].